What Are Soil Nails (Ground Screws)?

-A soil nail wall is a gravity composite soil structure in which an excavated slope or vertical cut is internally reinforced through placement of closely spaced linear reinforcing elements.
-Reinforcing elements are installed by placing them into the existing soil slope or new excavation.
+A soil nail wall is a gravity composite soil structure in which an excavated slope or vertical cut is internally reinforced through the placement of closely spaced linear reinforcing elements.
+Reinforcing elements like ground screws are installed by placing them into the existing soil slope or new excavation.
+This adds strengthened soil nail slope stability for long-term earth retention.

-Construction is performed in vertical steps, with construction starting at the top of the excavation and proceeding down.
+Soil nail drilling is performed in vertical steps, with construction starting at the top of the excavation and proceeding down.
 Once an excavated level is reinforced with soil nails, a permanent or temporary facing is applied to retain the soil.
-The resulting soil structure has soil nails placed to a depth and of a sufficient density to ensure it can resist the forces imposed by the soil and surcharge loads.
-The failure modes that are analyzed to ensure stability for a soil nail wall include sliding, bearing, and global stability failure modes.
+The resulting soil structure has nails placed to depth and of a sufficient density to ensure it can resist the forces imposed by the soil and surcharge loads.
+The failure modes that are analyzed to provide stability for a soil nail wall include sliding, bearing, and global stability failure modes.

 Soil Nail Technology

-In 1996 the U.S. Federal Highway Administration published its Manual for Design and Construction of Soil Nail Walls.
-This manual synthesizes the work in Germany, France and current U.S. practice, to form a guideline for soil nail design for highway works.
+In 1996 the U.S. Federal Highway Administration (FHWA) published its Manual for Design and Construction of Soil Nail Walls.
+This manual synthesizes research and past work in Germany, France, and current U.S. practice to form a guideline for soil nail design for highway works.